Christine Danzi

 2021 Impact Award Winner

-In response to the growth of my current UX team, I wanted to learn more about different strategies when thinking about UX vision and how best to manage that vision across different designers and teams.2019 Richmond Marathon Finisher
+In response to the growth of my current UX team, I wanted to learn more about different strategies when thinking about UX vision and how best to manage that vision across different designers and teams.

 Finally checked this off my bucket list!
 After months of training, I finished my first marathon.